cseg-michigan/cseg-michigan.github.io/betty.md

 Chez Betty
 ==========

+*Update 2019:* Chez Betty is presently on sabbatical until further notice.
+As stated previously, Chez Betty is trying to reorganize itself as a sponsored corporation following UM policies.
+Chez Betty is not affiliated with CSEG.

 Chez Betty is a food co-op run by the graduate students in the CSE department.
 It's located in the graduate student lounge and has snacks, drinks, and easy-to-make meals.
 Betty's built on the honor system, so you pick what food you want, login on the terminal,